 Which parking spot has your name on it?
 The children were invited to find out as they headed over to our parking lot name game throughout the morning!

 As we continued our exploration of maps, the children were invited to explore this simple DIY table top map and drawing game.
 Like with most games I make for the children to explore, the process is very open ended.
-Even if I have an objective in mind, the children often take the idea and change it [...]
+Even if I have an objective in mind, the children often take the idea and change it to make sense to them.
+For set up, I used tape on a large sheet of paper to map out [...]

 Playing the bean bag bucket toss game and exploring colors in our own unique way in my preschool classroom.